jiegev5/wenjie-hugo-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Artificial Intelligence of Things (AIoT)
+  - Artificial Intelligence of Things
   - Cyber-physical System
-  - Smartphone Sensing
+  - Phsyics-guided learning

 # Education to show in About widget
 education: